Mandurah: Festivals

-Every New Year's Eve, there are fireworks and live entertainment and activities. throughout the midnight.
+The Mandurah Crab Fest is held annually on the estuary foreshore on the third weekend in March.
+Celebrating the region's seafood, the event features food stalls and cooking demonstrations as well as live music and entertainment.
+It was first held in 1999, succeeding the Kanyana Carnival, which was held annually between 1966 and 1988, with sporadic events held during the 1990s.

-Mandurah Crab Festival
+Every New Year's Eve, there are fireworks and live entertainment and activities throughout the evening through to midnight.

 Transport

 Highway 1 bisects the city of Mandurah as Mandurah Road towards Fremantle and Old Coast Road towards Bunbury.
 Meanwhile, Pinjarra and Gordon/Lakes Roads serve as major east-west corridors for the northern part of the city.
 The Kwinana Freeway and Forrest Highway also provides a rural bypass for the city.
 Mandjoogoordap Drive (formerly the Mandurah Entrance Road) also provides a direct link from the Kwinana Freeway.

 The Mandurah railway line, opened in December 2007, links Mandurah to Perth, with a travel time of approximately 50 minutes.
 Public transport within Mandurah is provided by Transperth, due to its proximity to Perth itself, with eleven bus routes servicing the city.
 Mandurah is also a stop on Transwa bus services between Perth and the South West.

 The Mandurah Estuary Bridge was constructed between 1981 and 1986, and was the first incrementally-launched box girder bridge in Australia.
 The Dawesville Channel (also known as the Dawesville Cut), a large man-made channel, was opened in April 1994.
 It was created to allow saline seawater from the Indian Ocean to flush into the Peel Inlet, to deal with the incidence of algal blooms which had plagued the estuary for many years.

 Media

 Mandurah lies at the southern end of the Perth TV licence area, and is close to the regional Western Australia licence area.
-Local translators provide five digital free to air networks from Perth: ABC, Seven, Nine, 10 and SBS and three networks from southern Western Australia: GWN7, WIN and West Digital Television.
+Local translators provide five digital free to air networks from Perth: ABC, SBS, Seven Perth, Nine Perth and 10 Perth and three free to air commercial networks from southern Western Australia: Seven Regional WA, WIN and West Digital Television.

-Two local newspapers service the city, the weekly Mandurah Coastal Times and the Mandurah Mail.
+One local newspaper, the weekly “Mandurah Times” (formerly named “Mandurah Coastal Times”) services the city.
+The Mandurah Mail circulated in the area until 2022 when it became an online-only publication.
+The Mandurah Mail no longer has local reporters.

 Mandurah is served by two commercial radio stations, 91.7 The Wave (formerly known as 6MM 1116) and 97.3 Coast FM.
 Perth radio stations can also be heard in the city.